 The Oaks uses the app “School Gateway” and Google Classroom which is a direct and easy way for staff to communicate with parents/carers.
 Make sure you are subscribed to and can access these platforms so you can keep up to date with communications regarding your child and the school.
 EYFS also uses Tapestry.

-If you wish to discuss your child with the SENCO, contact the Office to arrange an appointment or alternatively pop along to one of our inclusion coffee mornings which we aim to host 3 times a year or fill in the contact form linked above.
+If you wish to discuss your child with the SENCO, contact the Office to arrange an appointment or alternatively pop along to one of our inclusion coffee sessions which we aim to host 3 times a year or fill in the contact form linked above.

 My child has an Education, Health & Care Plan – how often will they be reviewed?

 EHCPs must be reviewed at least once a year.
 For children under 5 years the EHCP should be reviewed more frequently.
 This is to ensure it stays up-to-date and continues to provide the support the child or young person needs.
 A review can also lead to cessation of the Plan if it is no longer required.
 Annual reviews can take place both virtually and face to face at request.

 How will you help me to support my child’s learning?